Why didn't Houston evacuate?

 According to the state's website, none of the communities in Harris County were placed under mandatory evacuation orders.

-But there seemed to be confusion around what Houston residents should do, with Texas governor Greg Abbott appearing to call for an evacuation at a Friday press conference.
+But there seemed to be confusion around what Houston residents should do, with Texas Gov. Greg Abbott appearing to call for an evacuation at a Friday press conference.

 "If you wait until you realize how serious this condition is, you likely will find that it's too late for you to be able to evacuate," Abbott said.

-When presented with the governor's comments in a separate press conference, Emmett said, "The other thing he said was, listen to your local officials."
+When presented with the governor's comments in a separate press conference, Emmett said, "The other thing he said was, 'Listen to your local officials.'"

 "Perhaps it was a bit of a mixed message, but he has assured me, that that is his message.
 Listen to the local officials."